-Movement: Place your hands on your knees and rotate your chest; arching forwards as you breathe in and then continue the rotation breathing out as you start to round your back.
-Continue with these circles trying to keep the top of your head over the base of the spine as your rotate, drawing big circles with your chest.
+Movement: Place your hands on your knees and rotate your chest, arching forwards as you breathe in and then continue the rotation breathing out as you start to round your back.
+Continue with these circles trying to keep the top of your head over the base of the spine as you rotate, drawing big circles with your chest.
 Letting the chest push forwards and open up with the shoulder back on the forward rotation and letting the shoulders come forward with the back rounded on the backward movement.

 Breathing – inhale as you come forward, exhale as you go back.

-Movement – Place your hands on your knees and arch your chest forwards letting the shoulders drop back, opening the chest as you breathe in, then let the shoulders come forward and arch your back the opposite direction, round the back as you exhale.
+Movement – Place your hands on your knees and arch your chest forwards, letting the shoulders drop back, opening the chest as you breathe in, then let the shoulders come forward and arch your back in the opposite direction, round the back as you exhale.
 Be gentle to start with to allow the spine to warm up.

 Breathing – inhale as your come forwards, exhale as you go back

-Movement – Place your hands on your shoulders thumbs facing backward.
+Movement – Place your hands on your shoulders, thumbs facing backward.
 Twist to the left as you breathe in and to the right as you exhale.
-Repeat the movement, gently at first as you warm up and let the range of movement gradually increase.
+Repeat the movement gently at first as you warm up and let the range of movement gradually increase.
 Let the head follow the shoulders around also.

 Breathing – Inhale to the left and exhale to the right

 Gently let your head drop forwards allowing the weight of your head to stretch out the back of the neck.
-Roll your head around to the left and let your ear drop towards your shoulder, then continue the roll until you are reaching your chin high (not compressing the back of your neck) and around to the other side again allowing the ear to drop towards the shoulder and finally back to the front.
-Continue this slowly for three times and change direction for another three times.
+Roll your head around to the left and let your ear drop towards your shoulder, then continue the roll until you are reaching your chin high (not compressing the back of your neck) and around to the other side again, allowing the ear to drop towards the shoulder and finally back to the front.
+Continue this slowly three times and change direction for another three times.

-Allow yourself the time to complete these exercises each morning, your strength, comfort, and flexibility will slowly develop over time.
+Allow yourself the time to complete these exercises each morning; your strength, comfort, and flexibility will slowly develop over time.